A Conversation with Charlotte Diamant About her Account of the South Natick Dam

 Has this project changed your thoughts about the importance of learning local history?

-Local history doesn't happen in isolation; it is informed by broader social, ecological, political, and economic trends, all of which are manifested in local and highly personal changes.
+Local history doesn't happen in isolation; it is informed by broader social, ecological, political, and economic trends, all manifest in local and highly personal changes.
 The story of the South Natick Dam is a prime example of this: the stories of colonial New England, industrialization, and the Great Depression, among many others, are all part of the story of the dam.
 My research only reinforced this connection and reminded me of the importance of learning from local history, which can make seemingly unrelated history feel relevant and personal.

 If you’d like to hear more about Charlotte’s project, check out her Earth Day presentation at Wellesley College HERE.